appsinacup/godot-rapier-physics/README.md

 # Note

 This plugin was recently rewritten from c++ to rust.
-There are still some things missing from what it had originally and may have some new bugs that it didn't have before.
+There are still some things missing from what it had originally and performance is about 1.5x slower than before.
+This should improve with time.

-The reason it was rewritten is to do easier cross platform determinism part and exports to web.

 # Installation